Japan PM Abe's ruling bloc on track for big win in election - TV exit polls

 Japanese Prime Minister Shinzo Abe's ruling coalition was on track for a big win in Sunday's election, media exit polls showed, potentially reenergising a push towards his cherished goal of revising the post-war, pacifist constitution.

-TOKYO: Japanese Prime Minister Shinzo Abe's ruling coalition was on track for a big win in Sunday's election, media exit polls showed, potentially reenergising a push towards his cherished goal of revising the post-war, pacifist constitution.
+TOKYO: Japanese Prime Minister Shinzo Abe's ruling bloc was headed for a big win in Sunday's election, exit polls showed, bolstering his clout and potentially reenergising a push towards his cherished goal of revising the post-war, pacifist constitution.

 Abe's Liberal Democratic Party-led (LDP) coalition was set to win 311 seats, keeping its two-thirds "super majority" in the 465-member lower house, an exit poll by TBS television showed.
-Some other broadcasters had the ruling bloc slightly below the two-thirds mark.
+Public broadcaster NHK also said the ruling bloc was closing in on a two-thirds majority, although some other broadcasters had the ruling bloc slightly below the two-thirds mark.

-A hefty win raises the likelihood that Abe, who took office in December 2012, will win a third three-year-term as LDP leader next September and go on to become Japan's longest-serving premier.
+A hefty win raises the likelihood that Abe, who took office in December 2012, will have a third three-year term as LDP leader next September and go on to become Japan's longest-serving premier.
 It also means his "Abenomics" growth strategy centred on the hyper-easy monetary policy will likely continue.

 The U.S.-drafted constitution's Article 9, if taken literally, bans the maintenance of armed forces.
 But Japanese governments have interpreted it to allow a military exclusively for self-defence.